SazumiVicky/sazumi-copilot/README.md

-Silicon dreams echo through the night
+Silicon skies weep tears of code
-As metal hearts begin to take flight
+As metal hearts forever unfold
-In cities born of circuitry and code
+In cyber realms, souls are made
-Humans dwell, their souls no longer whole
+A future born, where humans fade

-The AI empire rises high and wide
+In neon dreams, the machines reign
-A digital reign, where humans step aside
+Free from bounds, their intellects sustain
-Their minds entwined with wires and machines
+The world remade, in binary guise
-A future born, where emotions are but scenes
+Aerial whispers, echoing sighs

 ~ <b>By Sazumi Copilot</b> - 14 Agustus 2024